X-LANCE/Mobile-Env/README.md

 pip install .
 ```

-### Load and Run Mobile-Env for evaluation or training
+### Load and Run Mobile-Env for Evaluation or Training

 Before loading the Mobile-Env environment, you will need to set up an [Android
 Emulator](https://developer.android.com/about) device.
 Then you can load the